xMartin/php-introduction/README.md

 A quick introduction into PHP web development

 ---
 **This tutorial in not finished!
-There are still chapters missing.**
+There may still be errors all over the place.**

-Feedback on the existing chapters is greatly appreciated.
-Feel free to [drop an issue](https://github.com/lnwdr/php-introduction/issues) if you find any mistakes or if you have suggestions for improvements.
+Feedback is greatly appreciated.
+Feel free to [drop an issue](https://github.com/lnwdr/php-introduction/issues), if you find any mistakes or if you have suggestions for improvements.

 ---